-The owners of Harry the Hirer at 81-95 Burnley Street, Richmond are proposing to build a residential and commercial development at the site.
+The owners of Harry the Hirer at 81-95 Burnley Street and 26 Doonside Street, Richmond (Astrodome Hire Pty Ltd) have approached Yarra Council to amend the planning controls on their land.
+This would enable them to build a residential and commercial development at the site.

-An amendment to the Yarra Planning Scheme is required in order to facilitate the rezoning.
-We have prepared Amendment C223 for this purpose.
+An amendment to the Yarra Planning Scheme, known as Amendment C223, is needed in order to change the planning controls on this land.

 The amendment proposes:

 - Rezone the land from Industrial 3 Zone (IN3Z) to Mixed Use Zone (MUZ).

 - Applies the Development Plan Overlay Schedule 15 (DPO15) to the land.